-Baseline survey found that the food crops like jowar and bajra, non food crops like cotton, chillies and tobacco in Prakasam and Sunflower and jowar in Kurnool were traditional crops and these were replaced by chickpea due crop shifts.
-Chickpea gained prominence as it is a short duration crop, suitable to black soils, less labour intensive, suitable for mechanisation that can be taken up and also due to stable prices realised for chickpeas which lead to stable income.
-Baseline revealed a striking fact that the old variety Annigeri popularly referred by farmers as Gulabi was the ruling variety and was considered as a local check.
-The respondents of the survey were ready to buy new seed even at high price if it yields better than Annigeri.
+Baseline survey found that food crops such as jowar and bajra, non-food crops like cotton, chillies and tobacco in Prakasam and sunflower and jowar in Kurnool were major traditional crops cultivated and these were replaced by chickpea.
+Chickpea gained prominence as it is a short duration crop, suitable to black soils, less labor intensive, suitable for mechanization and realized stable prices from market.
+Baseline revealed a striking fact that the old variety Annigeri popularly referred by farmers as gulabi was the ruling variety.
+The respondents of the survey were ready to buy new seed even at higher price if it yields better than Annigeri.